EMazarakis/Generative-AI-in-Graphics/README.md

 The categorization of the models have been done based on the generated content, output.

 In addition, in the second chapter we examine four models.
 We run the models, based on some parameters that we defined.
-[!WARNING] ** TODO **
+> [!WARNING] ** TODO **

-Finally, in the third and last chapter of this thesis there are the conclusions obtained from the execution of the Generative AI models for the graphics.
+Finally, in the third and last chapter of this thesis there are the conclusions obtained from the execution of the Generative AI models for the graphics.
 It also mentions some important challenges around models in the field of graphics.